Recreate Responsibly

 VIDEO: Montana Invasive Species

-Glacier Country Tourism is a proud partner of Leave No Trace, the most widely used stewardship education program on public lands across Montana.
+Western Montana's Glacier Country is a proud partner of Leave No Trace, the most widely used stewardship education program on public lands across Montana.
 The program has been shown to reduce recreation related impacts and continues to inspire millions of visitors each year through the easy to practice Seven Principles of Leave No Trace.
 Think you know Leave No Trace?
 Take the free online course Leave No Trace: Take Action to Protect the Outdoors and find out!

 Leave No Trace Take the Course